 Information on takeaways regarding the knowledge, attitude and skills on social and financial leadership are based on preliminary and final test scales and the responses to open-ended questions.
 The level of knowledge of teachers on social leadership is above four over five based on the preliminary tests in both school years.
 The level of knowledge on financial literacy is around 3.5 over five.
 It is safe to say that the teachers' level of knowledge on social leadership is higher than on financial literacy.
 In the final tests, both scores were very high.
 Based on the teachers' responses to open-ended questions, there is an improvement in the knowledge, attitude and behaviors regarding the subjects of the program.
 The highest increase in knowledge was about financial literacy and entrepreneurship.
 Other details include budget making, saving, the difference between a wish and a need, leadership, entrepreneurship and development.
-The teachers' rights, recycling, European development tools, equality and justice.
+The teachers expressed that their awareness on these issues raised and they are also more aware of the importance of them.
+Regarding behaviors, they make their own budgets and save.
+Additional topics include takeaways on children's rights, recycling, European development tools, equality and justice.
 Based on these results, it is safe to say that 5 Taş Social & Financial Leadership Program had a positive impact on the level of knowledge of teachers on social leadership and financial literacy.

 The program was also beneficial for the teachers about their teaching skills and knowledge.
 Based on the findings from the scale on student-oriented teaching, it was determined that teachers used student-oriented applications at their classes even before the program.
 However, the program seems to have increased the level of use.
 Teachers' responses to open-ended questions reveal that they now have better knowledge and skills on student-oriented applications.
 This increase is much higher that the increase represented in the scale.
-The statements of the teachers reveal that they were truly exposed to student-oriented applications at their classes far less then revealed by the scale.
+The statements of the teachers reveal that they were truly exposed to student-oriented and active learning applications during the project.
+It can be considered that teachers use student-oriented applications at their classes far less then revealed by the scale.
 Teachers expressed that they learned how to be a student-oriented teacher thanks to this program.
 They say that they are now capable of planning, implementing, measuring and evaluating student-oriented learning events.
 They also expressed that they learned about project-based learning.
 Furthermore, games and active learning events are other takeaways.
 Teachers also had takeaways regarding personal development in addition to knowledge and teaching skills from the program.
 Teachers also experienced the joy and confidence of making achievements through the process.
 They are also happy to have met sociable colleagues like them and this resulted with increased motivation.
 Based on these results, it is safe to say that 5 Taş Social & Financial Leadership Program had a major impact on the professional knowledge and skills of teachers.
 The program has been an efficient example of how student-oriented education should be for teachers.